How to forecast event sales.

 Before starting Liveforce I was lucky enough to work for Just Cruzin Productions (JCP) for 8 years.
 This multi-award-winning event agency grew its turnover from £7.5m in 2010 to a staggering £22m In 2018.
 The bottom line was also positive, delivering a very healthy dividend to its shareholders every single year.

-Having climbed the ranks throughout my time at JCP it was here I learnt the importance of sales forecasting at all levels of the business.
+Throughout my time at JCP, I climbed the ranks and learned the importance of sales forecasting at all levels of the business.

 Below I’ve done my best to summarise my key learnings.
 I hope this will help encourage other event and staffing agencies, whatever their current size, to prioritise time for this critical business activity.